ccbiolab/svpluscnv/vignettes/orthogonal_breast_data.md

 ## Localization of shattered region hot spots in breast cancer

 To establish whether certain regions suffer chromosome shattering, we aim to discard the null hypothesis that shattered regions appear in the genome at random.
 To this end, we evaluate the frequency at which genomic bins are classified as HBDs.
 First, shattered.regions returns a binary matrix of Nsamples by Nbins dimensions (0 = normal; 1 = HBD); the sum of each bin represents the observed frequency distribution.
 Second, freq.p.test generates a null frequency distribution by permutating the bins in each sample with I (iter = 100) iterations (null length = I x Nbins).
 The observed distribution is compared with the null distribution to obtain empirical p-values and corrected for multiple testing using available methods implemented in p.adjust function (R stats package) (e.g. method = "fdr").
-The corrected p-values deemed statistically significant under a specified cutoff (e.g. p.cut = 0.05) define genomic bins under selection pressure for chromosome shattering.\n
+The corrected p-values deemed statistically significant under a specified cutoff (e.g. p.cut = 0.05) define genomic bins under selection pressure for chromosome shattering.

 We tested this approach with the three Breast cancer and cell line datasets used along this study (CCLE SNPWGS = 35, TCGA SNP = 1088 and PCAWG WGS = 198).
 We first ran shattered.regions for CCLE and PCAWG and shattered.regions.cnv for TCGA.
 In each of the datasets, we evaluated the distribution of frequencies and obtained the frequency cutoff for FDR < 0.05 (Supplementary Figure S4A,C,E).
 Next, we mapped all shattered region frequencies along the genome with the function shattered.map.plot, which receives an object returned by shattered.regions or shattered.regions.cnv (Supplementary Figure S4B,D,F).
 The three genome wide maps identify similar hot-spots including: chr8.p11, chr8.q24, chr11q13, chr17q and chr20q.
-At least two of these regions encode well known oncogenes frequently amplified in cancer: MYC (chr8.q24) and CCND1 (chr11q13) (Santarius, et al., 2010).\n
+At least two of these regions encode well known oncogenes frequently amplified in cancer: MYC (chr8.q24) and CCND1 (chr11q13) (Santarius, et al., 2010).

-Finally, svpluscnv has a built-in utility function to extract the sample ids represented in each peak region (hot.spot.samples); at this point the user could further interrogate the functional implications of shattered regions.\n
+Finally, svpluscnv has a built-in utility function to extract the sample ids represented in each peak region (hot.spot.samples); at this point the user could further interrogate the functional implications of shattered regions.

 ```r